ProjFall2025/Team3/README.md

 ## Our Mission

 Our goal is to simplify access to sheet music by automating the transcription process.
 Traditionally, transcribing music requires a practiced ear and significant expertise, making it challenging for many novice musicians and enthusiasts.
-By using technology to transcribe music, we make music creation and enjoyment more accessible to everyone, regardless of their skills.
+By using technology to transcribe music, we make music creation and enjoyment more accessible to everyone, regardless of their skills. <br>
+**Let's make music more accessible.**

 ## Target Users